dmtyry/IntroToKubernetes/Challenges/08-helm.md

 	- Deploy the helm chart with v1 of the image you just created.
 	- Verify that the app has been deployed successfully
 	- Make a note of the difference in number of steps involved in the deployment using individual yaml files vs the Helm chart
-- Deploying helm charts from a remote container registry
-	- Push the Helm chart you just packaged to an Azure Container Registry (ACR)
-	- Remove the package locally
-	- Uninstall the app and redeploy it using the Helm chart from the ACR repo
-	- Verify that the app has been deployed successfully

 ## Success Criteria